From the Past

 Some of the most pleasant months here are November, April, and March while the hottest months are July and August.
 A caveat: you wouldn’t want to leave your home without a hat, sunscreen, and sunglasses – your best friends in the sweltering heat!

-Tucson has relatively inexpensive housing; although, homes here have been appreciating in value over the last few years.
-The new home median home price in Tucson shot above $300,000 for the first time in 2018.
+The new home median home price in Tucson shot above $329,000 for the first time in 2022.
 Home prices are expected to further increase in the next few years.

 The unemployment rate in Tucson is 4.6%, compared to the US average of 3.9%.
 But the recent job growth has been positive – rising by 2% in the last year and will increase by approximately 33% over the next ten years.

 The Davis-Monthan Air Force Base and the US Army Intelligence Center (located in nearby Sierra Vista) have contributed to the high-tech industry in Tucson.
 In addition, a large chunk of the companies in Tucson mainly deal with the design and manufacture of optics and optoelectronics systems.
 Another sector that has driven the economy is the tourism and hospitality industry.